Ziyu-Jiang/testrepo/README.md

 # testrepo
-This is a test repository of for learning Git and Github.
+This is a test repository for learning Git and Github.